aws-ia/ecs-blueprints/examples/prometheus/README.md

 ### Getting Started
 * Deploy the [core-infra](../core-infra/README.md).
 Note if you have already deployed the infra then you can reuse it as well.
-* In this folder, copy the `terraform.tfvars.example` file to `terraform.tfvars` and update the variables.
 * **NOTE:** Codestar notification rules require a **one-time** creation of a service-linked role.
 Please verify one exists or create the codestar-notification service-linked role.
   * `aws iam get-role --role-name AWSServiceRoleForCodeStarNotifications`